 This quote rings so true; according to science doing kind acts for others genuinely makes you happier.
 Cooperation or generosity activates a part of the brain called the striatum.
 This area of the brain responds to rewards like good food, a hot shower, or doing kind acts for others.
 The striatum releases what is called “warm glow” or positive energy with reward activation.

 SF Therapist, originally an East Coast native.
-I have been in the mental health field for 12 years.
+I have been in the field of emotional health and wellness for 12 years.
 Check out my stories on Instagram at @catharinepritchard!